 The village is hidden within a valley near the coast and is such a good secret that some people living in Busan don’t even know it’s there (I know this because I talked to someone who lived in Busan for over a year and they were completely unaware of its existence)!

-Busan Metropolitan City as it is officially known, is the second largest city in South Korea after Seoul.
+Busan Metropolitan City as it is officially known, is the second-largest city in South Korea after Seoul.
 It is home to the largest port in the country and also serves as a gateway for Japan which can be reached by ferry from Busan.
-However, there is a lot more to this great city than meets the eye and with a convenient rail link to Seoul, makes an excellent destination for anyone visiting the country.
+However, there is a lot more to this great city than meets the eye and with a convenient rail link to Seoul, makes it an excellent destination for anyone visiting the country.

 What is Gamcheon Culture Village?

 One of the highlights of Busan is Gamcheon Culture Village; a collection of brightly coloured houses nestled on the hillside overlooking the Sea of Japan.
 The houses are built in step formation with tiny alleyways and steep staircases replete with murals, paintings, carvings and other artistic touches; many created by locals from the village.

 Gamcheon is a photographer’s paradise and a wonderful place to lose yourself in the winding alleys, stairways and streets which are alive with colour.
 It’s not uncommon to see beautiful Korean ladies in traditional dress seemingly floating through the streets in billowing pastel dresses.

 Upon first entering Gamcheon you might be mistaken for thinking that you are in Rio De Janeiro amongst the favelas that cling to the hillside or that you have been transported onto the set of a Disney movie, but far from being a dangerous slum or fairytale town, this jewel of South Korea is a vibrant art-village populated by everyday Koreans.
 Gamcheon has even earned the nickname “Machu Pichu of the East” for its resemblance to the Peruvian site.

 A Magical Village